oceantracker/oceantracker/docs/info/parameter_ref/SCHISMSreaderNCDF.rst

 		- can_be_empty_list: ``True``

 	* ``file_mask`` :   ``<class 'str'>`` **<isrequired>**
-		Description: Mask for file names, eg "scout*.nc", is joined with "input_dir" to give full file names
+		Description: Mask for file names, eg "scout*.nc", finds all files matching in  "input_dir" and its sub dirs that match the file_mask pattern

 		- default: ``None``